-Back in 1015 Balsham was totally destroyed by Viking raiders.
+Back in 1015 Viking raiders totally destroyed Balsham.
 Joining the historical dots they were probably led by King Cnut no less.
 The sign on the village green commemorates the sole survivor of the attack who escaped by hiding in the parish church.
 I’m sure I saw someone matching his description on my way to the village?

-Or was it the area between Balsham and West Wratting which is said to be the haunt of the mythical Shug Monkey??
+Or was it the area between Balsham and West Wratting which they say is the haunt of the mythical Shug Monkey??

 Don’t mix Shug Monkeys and hand painted kitchens

 In the folklore of Cambridgeshire, the Shug Monkey is a creature that shares features of a dog and monkey, which reportedly haunted Slough Hill Lane.
 This street leads from the village of West Wratting to nearby Balsham).
-The creature is said to have the body of a jet-black shaggy sheepdog and the face of a monkey with staring eyes.
-They believed it to be a supernatural ghost or demon.
+Apparently the creature has the body of a jet-black shaggy sheepdog and the face of a monkey with staring eyes.
+They believed it was a supernatural ghost or demon.